winder/algorand-navigator/README.md

 ## Local Algod
 ```
-~$ ALGORAND_DATA=path/to/data/dir ./nodeui
+~$ ALGORAND_DATA=path/to/data/dir ./algorand-navigator
 ```
 ## Remote Algod
 ```
-~$ ./nodeui -t <algod api token> -u http://<url>
+~$ ./algorand-navigator -t <algod api token> -u http://<url>
 ```

 # Run as a service

-The preferred method for running the node UI is as a service running alongside algod.
+The preferred method for running the navigator UI is as a service running alongside algod.
 By passing a port using `-p` or `--tui-port` an SSH server is started and can host the UI for multiple clients.

 A tool like [wishlist](https://github.com/charmbracelet/wishlist#wishlist) can be used to interactively select between multiple node deployments.
-In the screenshot below you can see a sample ssh config file, and the UI wishlist provides to select which nodeui to connect to.
+In the screenshot below you can see a sample ssh config file, and the UI wishlist provides to select which navigator to connect to.

 ![Wishlist Example](images/wishlist_example.png)